therealadityashankar/imageolive/README.md

 }
 ```

-NOTE: the image must be relative to the html document, NOT the file
+NOTE: the image must be relative to the html document, NOT the js file